| Page:

 dripping blood, straw-doll witches, and many nice Romanian folk

 art pieces, provided a shopping opportunity.
+We arrived in

 Brasov late in the afternoon, checked into the Capitol Hotel.
 An